can you sleep in a bedroom after painting?

 However, the difference between dry and cured paint must also be noted.

 When the paint is touch-dry, the solvents have fully evaporated.
-In theory, this also means that your room is VCO-free.
+In theory, this also means your room is VCO-free.
 However, the paint still needs longer to cure.

 Ventilation

-2. If safe to do so, open the doors.
+2. If it’s safe to do so, open the doors.
 Skip this step if you live with children or pets.

-Waiting for a freshly painted bedroom (with a newly-fitted carpet or professionally cleaned carpet) to be available is frustrating, especially if you’re excited about the redecoration.
-Always give the room sufficient time to ventilate and dry.
+Waiting for a freshly painted bedroom (with a newly fitted carpet or professionally cleaned carpet) to be available is frustrating, especially if you’re excited about the redecoration.